About this guide

-Complaints from any person can also b made directly to the Department where above circumstances are alleged.
+Complaints from any person can also b made directly to the Department where the above circumstances are alleged.

-If there is an occurrence of an infectious disease at a residence or approved venue it must be ensured that reasonable steps are taken to prevent the spread of the infectious disease.
+If there is an occurrence of infectious disease at a residence or approved venue it must be ensured that reasonable steps are taken to prevent the spread of the infectious disease.
 Additionally, a parent or an authorised emergency contact of each child must be notified of the occurrence as soon as practicable.

 First aid kits